stefan-grafberger/mlinspect/mlinspect/monkeypatching/README.md

 ## Handling of unknown functions
 * Extending mlinspect to support more and more API functions and libraries will be an ongoing effort.
 External contributions are very welcome!
 * However, mlinspect doesn't just crash when it encounters unknown functions.
 * mlinspect just ignores functions it doesn't recognize.
-If a function it does recognize encounters the input from a relevant unknown function, it will create a `MISSING_OP` node for single or multiple unknown function calls.
+If a function it does recognize encounters the input from a relevant unknown function, it will create a `MISSING_OP` node for a single or multiple unknown function calls.
 The inspections also get to see this unknown input, from their perspective it's just a new data source.
 * Example:
 ```python
 import networkx